Fixed Parameter Approximations for k-Center Problems in Low Highway Dimension Graphs: Introduction

 \subsection{Related work}

 Given its applicability to various problems in transportation networks, but also in other contexts such as image processing and data-compression, the \pname{$k$-Center} problem has been extensively studied in the past.
 We only mention closely related results here, that were not mentioned before.
 For parameters clique-width and tree-width, \citet{katsikarelis2017structural} show that \pname{$k$-Center} is W[1]-hard, but they also give fixed-parameter approximation schemes for each of these parameters.
 For the tree-depth parameter, they show that the problem is FPT.
 For unweighted planar and map graphs the \pname{$k$-Center} problem is FPT~\cite{demaine2005planar-center} for the combined parameter~$(k,\opt)$, where $\opt$ is the cost of the optimum solution.
 Note though that $k$ and $\opt$ are somewhat opposing parameters in the sense that typically if $k$ is small then $\opt$ will be large, and vice versa.
 A very recent result~\cite{planar-EPTAS} gives an \emph{efficient} polynomial-time approximation scheme (EPTAS) for \pname{$k$-Center} on weighted planar graphs, which approximates both the optimum cost $\rho$ and the number of centers~$k$.
 That is, in time $f(\eps)\cdot n^{O(1)}$ the algorithm computes a $(1+\eps)$-approximation that uses at most $(1+\eps)k$ centers, for any $\eps>0$.
-Interestingly, this immediately implies a fixed-parameter approximation scheme for parameters $k$ and $\eps$ on weighted planar graphs: setting $\eps$ to a value smaller than $1/k$ forces the algorithm to compute a solution with at most $k$ centers (since $k$ is an integer), while the cost is within an $(1+\eps)$-factor of the optimum.\footnote{An unpublished reduction of \citet{Marx-personal} also shows that \pname{$k$-Center} is W[1]-hard on weighted planar graphs for parameter $k$.} For metrics with Euclidean or Manhattan distances, $(1+\eps)$-FPA algorithms for the combined parameter $(k,\eps,D)$ can be obtained~\cite{agarwal2002clustering,har2004coresets}, where $D$ is the dimension of the geometric space.
+Interestingly, this immediately implies a fixed-parameter approximation scheme for parameters $k$ and $\eps$ on weighted planar graphs: setting $\eps$ to a value smaller than $1/k$ forces the algorithm to compute a solution with at most $k$ centers (since $k$ is an integer), while the cost is within an $(1+\eps)$-factor of the optimum. \citet{marx2015optimal} prove that in planar graphs an optimum \pname{$k$-Center} solution can be computed in time $n^{O(\sqrt{k})}$.
+On the other hand, a recent result~\cite{k-center-hard} shows that \pname{$k$-Center} is W[1]-hard in planar graphs with constant doubling dimension, for the combined parameter $(k,h,t)$, where $h$ is the highway dimension and $t$ the treewidth of the input graph.
+Thus this problem remains hard, even when assuming that it abides to all aforementioned models of transportation networks at once.
+For any $L_q$ metric an $(1+\eps)$-FPA algorithm for the combined parameter $(k,\eps,D)$ can be obtained~\cite{agarwal2002clustering}, where $D$ is the dimension of the geometric space.
+This can also be generalized~\cite{k-center-hard} to an $(1+\eps)$-FPA algorithm for the combined parameter $(k,\eps,d)$, where $d$ is the doubling dimension.